• Skip to primary navigation

 Instructions

-• Add the stock and seasoning.
+• Add 500 ml Chicken stock and 1 pinch Sea salt and ground black pepper.
 Simmer for 10 minutes.

 • Blend until smooth.
-Serve topped with chopped bacon and chives (both optional).
+Serve topped with chopped Bacon and Chives (both optional).

 • Keep this vegan by using a vegetable stock.